Fishing for Leads – A Metaphor for Social Media Marketing for Lawyers

 Don’t Get Fixated on the Numbers of Fans or Followers.

-Many attorneys mistakenly believe that social media marketing is a numbers game and they get fixated on their number of fans and followers.
+Many attorneys mistakenly believe that social media marketing is a numbers game, and they get fixated on their number of fans and followers.
 Some lawyers buy followers.
 Buying followers is a waste of money, and it results in little to no leads.
 When you buy followers or fans, you’re just buying numbers.
 The follower and fans you purchase aren’t people who’re interested or willing to engage with you or your firm.
 Additionally, you’re likely buying a large number of fake social media accounts.

 Instead of worrying about the numbers, be patient and concentrate on growing your followers and fans organically.
 Your end goal should be developing an audience interested in and will engage with you, your firm, and your practice areas.

 - When you’re auto-posting, you’re not engaging or listening.
 In other words, you’re not being “social.”
 Successful social media marketing for lawyers requires the human element of engagement.

 Schedule the Best Times for Your Social Media Posts

 With enough historical data from your social media platforms and the right analytic tools, a social media marketing expert (like JustLegal) can create a precise schedule for engagement.
 However, the following information should give you a rough idea of the best and worst times to share your law firm’s content on social media: